grumpy-systems/website/content/posts/2022/how-my-homelab-became-critical-infrastructure.md

 Depending on the severity of the storm, a number of things can fail that make getting those two things harder:

-* **Power will probably go out.**  Wind snaps poles and trees, and tornadoes destroy miles of lines that can take a long while to repair.
+* **Power will probably go out.**  Wind snaps poles and trees, and tornados destroy miles of lines that can take a long while to repair.
 If you don't have power, you're either without TV and Internet information sources, or you're relying on UPS power.
-* **Cell phones will stop working.**  Once a tornado warning gets issued, even if there isn't a tornado), your cell phone will probably stop working.
+* **Cell phones will stop working.**  Once a tornado warning gets issued, even if there isn't a tornado, your cell phone will probably stop working.
 I imagine the unwritten rule about calling everyone you know comes into play to some extent, but winds and lightning probably damage towers to knock them offline.
 * Both these services may be down for hours, but the storm may only last a few minutes.
 Tornados especially are brief events, you may have an hour of warning but the damage and danger only lasts 30 minutes or so.
 Any backup